Nature’s return to healthcare design

 Research conducted on the project concluded that a single 15-minute experience in a Recharge Room reduced self-reported stress levels among participants by an average 59.6 percent.4 Imagine what the result may have been if living plants were included?

-Supporting staff wellbeing was one of the key priorities in the Healing Garden project.
-The medical team has their own private and secluded pocket of nature where they can recharge during breaks in their busy work day.
+Supporting staff wellbeing was one of the key priorities in the Healing Garden project and the medical team has their own private and secluded ‘pocket of nature’ where they can recharge during breaks in their work day.

-While the Healing Garden was only recently opened, anecdotal feedback from staff and patients alike has already been overwhelmingly positive.
+While the Healing Garden was only recently opened, feedback from both staff and patients has already been very positive.

 Delivering value for healthcare providers

-Funding can prove a key issue when contemplating biophilic projects in the healthcare sector.
-The project realised a vision by the charity, Well Foundation, to inspire the local community in creating a world-class public health facility.
-The entire project was donor funded in another first for New Zealand.
+Funding can prove a key issue when considering biophilic projects in the healthcare sector.
+This project realised a vision by the Well Foundation charity, to inspire the local community in creating a world-class public health facility and the entire project was donor funded.

-Creative ideation by Outside In also shows how large-scale living planting can achieve the stringent hospital requirements and optimise cost-effectiveness.
+Outside In’s work shows how large-scale living planting can achieve stringent hospital requirements and optimise cost-effectiveness.
 The project achieved the waterproofing, fire rating, and weight loading necessary to protect operating facilities on the floor below.

-Shorter hospital stays and supporting staff wellbeing are just two examples of how these types of projects can deliver ROI for hospital providers.
-Hospital gardens not only create a more pleasant environment that supports healing, but they also create a resource for the wider community to enjoy and take pride in.
-The public areas become spaces that engage the senses, encouraging people to feel at ease and connected to nature.
+Shorter hospital stays and supporting staff wellbeing are just two examples of how these projects can deliver a return on investment for hospital providers.
+Hospital gardens not only create a more pleasant environment that supports healing but they also create a resource for the wider community to enjoy and take pride in.
+Public areas effectively become spaces that engage the senses, encouraging people to feel at ease and connected to nature.

 Conclusion

-Prioritising nature in hospitals can advance patient outcomes and wellbeing for staff and patients alike, as well as delivering value to healthcare providers.
+Prioritising nature in hospitals can advance patient outcomes and wellbeing for staff and patients alike, while also delivering value to healthcare providers.
 As the first of its kind for New Zealand, the Healing Garden demonstrates the psychological and physical benefits that can be achieved when we weave nature into healthcare design.

 About the writer